josefs/Gradualizer/talks/talk.md

 ```

 * Dialyzer will not detect the error in the above program
-  * Using the flag `-Wunderspec` will detect it though.
+  * Using the flag `-Woverspecs` will detect it though.
 * Gradualizer detects the error

 ## Unions